pletfix/core/README.md

     - In the `require` section, remove the `"pletfix/core": "dev-master"` entry and insert all required packages from the core instead.
     - Add `"Core\\": "workbench/pletfix/core/src/"` to the `psr-4` autoload section.
-    - In the `files` autoload section, change the path of the core's function files from "vendor/pletfix/core/functions/helpers.php" to "workbench/pletfix/core/functions/helpers.php", and the the other files as well.
+    - Add the core's function files into the `files` autoload section.

     After this the `autolaod` section looks like below: